 Summer Moorland Walking Leader with Camping Endorsement Training

-This 2-day Summer Moorland Leader with Camping Endorsement Training course is intended for those wishing to guide or lead walking and wild (remote) camping expeditions within the South West’s moorland areas, such as Dartmoor and Brecon Beacons, in summer conditions.
+This 2-day Summer Moorland Leader with Camping Endorsement Training course is intended for those wishing to lead groups walking and wild (remote) camping expeditions within the South West’s moorland areas, such as Dartmoor and Brecon Beacons, in summer conditions.
 This award is part of the South West Mountain and Moorland Leader (SWMML) scheme.

 The course will involve an overnight wild camp as well as route planning, navigation in daylight and at night, and suitable equipment for leaders and participants.